repobee/repobee/docs/plugins.rst

 .. _built-in _peer review plugins:

-Built-in plugins for ``repomate assign-peer-reviews``
+Built-in plugins for ``repomate assign-reviews``
 =====================================================
-``repomate`` ships with two plugins for the ``assign-peer-reviews`` command.
+``repomate`` ships with two plugins for the ``assign-reviews`` command.
 The first of these is the :py:mod:`~repomate.ext.defaults` plugin, which provides the default allocation algorithm.
 As the name suggests, this plugin is loaded by default, without the user specifying anything.
 The second plugin is the :py:mod:`~repomate.ext.pairwise` plugin.
 This plugin will divide ``N`` students into ``N/2`` groups of 2 students (and possibly one with 3 students, if ``N`` is odd), and have them peer review the other person in the group.
 The intention is to let students sit together and be able to ask questions regarding the repo they are peer reviewing.
 To use this allocation algorithm, simply specify the plugin with ``-p pairwise`` to override the default algorithm.
 Note that this plugin ignores the ``--num-reviews`` argument.

 .. _builtins: